 Slint’s second album seems like it came out of nowhere – as if this fully formed new style just appeared on the scene.
 This music sounds like music you should recognize: there are parts that sound like hardcore or alternative rock, but they have be disassembled – it’s like deconstructed hardcore punk through some lens that feels new and different.

 Math rock existed before Spiderland – Blind Idiot God were playing music we could easily label math rock for years before this record came out – but never before had it sounded so fresh, so new, so unique.
-And unlike a band like BIG, all Slint does here is play this weird genre they seem to have constructed out of the ether, there are no detours into reggae or classic rock or metal that BIG might attempt.
+And unlike a band like Blind Idiot God, all Slint does here is play this weird genre they seem to have constructed out of the ether.
+There are no detours into reggae or classic rock or metal that Blind Idiot God might attempt.
 It’s just this sound, and what an incredible sound.